Planetary core: Differentiation

 Planetary differentiation is broadly defined as the development from one thing to many things; homogeneous body to several heterogeneous components.
 The hafnium-182/tungsten-182 isotopic system has a half-life of 9 million years, and is approximated as an extinct system after 45 million years.
 Hafnium is a lithophile element and tungsten is siderophile element.
 Thus if metal segregation (between the Earth's core and mantle) occurred in under 45 million years, silicate reservoirs develop positive Hf/W anomalies, and metal reservoirs acquire negative anomalies relative to undifferentiated chondrite material.
 The observed Hf/W ratios in iron meteorites constrain metal segregation to under 5 million years, the Earth's mantle Hf/W ratio places Earth's core as having segregated within 25 million years.
 Several factors control segregation of a metal core including the crystallization of perovskite.
 Crystallization of perovskite in an early magma ocean is an oxidation process and may drive the production and extraction of iron metal from an original silicate melt.

 Core merging and impacts

 Impacts between planet-sized bodies in the early Solar System are important aspects in the formation and growth of planets and planetary cores.

 Earth–Moon system

 The giant impact hypothesis states that an impact between a theoretical Mars-sized planet Theia and the early Earth formed the modern Earth and Moon.
 During this impact the majority of the iron from Theia and the Earth became incorporated into the Earth's core.

 Mars

-Core merging between the proto-Mars and another differentiated planetoid could have been as fast as 1000 years or as slow as 300,000 years (depending on viscosity of both cores).
+Core merging between the proto-Mars and another differentiated protoplanet could have been as fast as 1000 years or as slow as 300,000 years (depending on viscosity of both cores).